How do solar panels work? A simple guide

 To ensure a consistent hot water supply, a backup energy source, such as electricity or gas, automatically supplements the system whenever solar energy alone is insufficient to meet demand.

-Solar panels typically last somewhere between 25 and 30 years.
-They remain functional beyond this timeframe but with reduced efficiency.
+They typically last somewhere between 25 and 30 years.
+They remain functional beyond this time-frame but with reduced efficiency.

-For more details, check out our blog on the durability of solar panels before investing in solar energy.
+For more details, check out our blog on the how long do solar panels last, before investing in solar energy.

 What are the advantages and disadvantages of solar energy?